PalePrime/eita10/README.md

 ## Steps after installing git and Python

-Open a new shell/command promt (to make sure git, pip, etc are found on the PATH), create a new directory, and clone this repository:
+Open a new shell/command promt (to make sure git, pip, etc are found on the PATH) and clone this repository:

     git clone https://github.com/PalePrime/eita10.git

+This creates a subdirectory called eita10.
+Move down into this subdirectory and let that be the default directory for the following commands.
+First recursively init and update submodules:

-    git submodule --init update
+    git submodule update --init

 Install Python packages, including the modified Lcapy:

     pip install -r requirements.txt
     pip install -e ./lcapy

 The second command builds and installs the modified Lcapy package.
-You may want to go into the lcapy directory and manually remove the subdirectory "build" to clean up afterwards ()

 ## Supporting schematic diagrams